 The copy count option is not used whenever the StartJob command is issued.
+If printing multiple copies does not work when using Java SDK samples and Windows 11, print the card multiple times.

-- Per card-side portrait or landscape orientation (Java is limited to card-level orientation where both sides of the card have the same orientation) - Predefined topcoat and print blocking patterns - Per card-side 180-degree rotation - Per card-side disabling of printing •
+- Per card-side portrait or landscape orientation (Java is limited to card-level orientation where both sides of the card have the same orientation) - Predefined topcoat and print blocking patterns - Per card-side 180-degree rotation - Per card-side disabling of printing

-Java does not support these features.
+&lt;sup>1 Java does not support these features.